 - Online reach is derived from client websites and online broadcast platforms that provide news and general information coverage.
-In recent years, MDIF has worked with clients to ensure that Google Analytics - the industry standard for web analytics - is used across our portfolio.
 To assess the reach of an individual website we look at the median monthly users according to Google Analytics for the given year.
-For investments in Poland, online reach is based on data collected through a publicly available internet audience measurement report by Research Gemius/PBI. - The reach for broadcast clients is based on estimated audience share and size provided by clients in the annual Impact Dashboard survey.
+In some cases, data is collected through publicly available internet audience measurement reports, for example, Research Gemius/PBI research in Poland.
+For YouTube channels, we look at the year-end subscriber count. - The reach for broadcast clients is based on estimated audience share and size provided by clients in the annual Impact Dashboard survey.
 Many clients conduct external research to obtain these figures, but the specific scope and methodology employed differ from country to country.
 Wherever possible, we encourage clients to use internationally recognised audience research firms.
-If a client operated multiple television and radio channels, the total reach figures for the individual stations are calculated to form a combined broadcast reach total for the client.

-• The reach for print clients is based on the average edition circulation per publication.
+If a client operated multiple television and radio channels, the total reach figures for the individual stations are calculated to form a combined broadcast reach total for the client. - The reach for print clients is based on the average edition circulation per publication.
 The data is obtained through the annual Impact Dashboard survey.
 MDIF encourages clients to use industry standards when reporting data, including applying a "multiplier" to a print publication's circulation to account for the fact that multiple people will read each copy sold.
 If a client operated multiple print titles, the total reach figures for the individual titles are calculated to form a combined print reach total for the client.

-When evaluating the audience data of MDIF-supported media, we focus on the following metrics: average change in client reach from their first year with MDIF to their second, third, fourth and fifth years; and from the beginning to latest year of their relationship with MDIF.
+When evaluating the audience data of MDIF-supported media, we focus on the following metrics: average change in client reach from their first year with MDIF to their second, third, fourth and fifth years; and from the beginning to the latest year of their relationship with MDIF.